-In children with erupting teeth, sometimes the milk tooth preceding it does not shed at the right time.
+In children with erupting teeth, sometimes the milk tooth or roots preceding it does not shed at the right time.

 This stops the permanent tooth from erupting and will further cause faulty alignment of teeth in the future.

-Here, an intentional extraction of the retained tooth is done to facilitate eruption of its successor.
+Here, an intentional extraction of the retained tooth is done to facilitate the eruption of its successor.

 10. Impacted Teeth

-1. Simple Extractions: A simple elevator and forceps are used to loosen and remove the tooth.
+1. Simple: A simple elevator and forceps are used to loosen and remove the tooth, painlessly under anesthesia.

-2. Complex or Surgical Extractions: The gums need to be cut a little to access the tooth and the bone properly.
+2. Complex or Surgical: Under anesthesia, the gums need to be cut a little to access the tooth and the bone properly.

-Sometimes, even a small amount of bone needs to be trimmed to extract all the fragments of the tooth.
+A small amount of bone may be trimmed to extract all the fragments of the tooth, depending upon the depth of tooth in the jaw.
 Such extractions involve special elevators and forceps.

 Given below is the cost of both kinds of single-tooth dental extractions in various countries around the world.